bootique/bootique/DEVGUIDE.md

 1. Generate a GPG key to sign commits and tags.
 More info [Generating a new GPG key](https://help.github.com/articles/generating-a-new-gpg-key/), [Adding a new GPG key to your GitHub account](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)

-2. Distribute your key.
-Sent a key to a keyserver using the command-line.
+2. Distribute your GPG key.
+Sent a key to a keyserver (e.g. [pgp.mit.edu/](https://pgp.mit.edu/)) using the command-line.
 See [The GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual/x457.html) for details.

-3. To connect and authenticate to GitHub server, use SSH key.
+3. To connect and to be authenticated on GitHub server, use SSH key.
 Look at [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

-4. For deploying of maven artifacts to a remote repository [https://api.bintray.com/maven/bootique/releases](https://api.bintray.com/maven/bootique/releases),
+4. For deploying of maven artifacts to a remote repository [api.bintray.com/maven/bootique/releases](https://api.bintray.com/maven/bootique/releases),
-make sure "bintray-bootique-releases" repository is configured in the *pom.xml* within `distributionManagement` element and the authentication information for connecting to the repository in the *~/.m2/settings.xml*.
+make sure "bintray-bootique-releases" repository is configured within `distributionManagement` element in the *pom.xml* and the authentication information for connecting to the repository - in the *~/.m2/settings.xml*.
 See [this page](http://www.apache.org/dev/publishing-maven-artifacts.html) for details.
-Sample *settings.xml*:
+Illustrative *settings.xml*:
 ```xml
 <settings>
     <servers>